Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

  2. Strongly decouple build/test configuration from Treeherder.

-For details on how define custom actions in-tree, refer to :doc:`the in-tree actions section <in-tree-actions>`, this document merely specifies how ``actions.json`` shall be interpreted.
+For details on how define custom actions in-tree, refer to :doc:`the in-tree actions section <action-details>`.
+This document merely specifies how ``actions.json`` shall be interpreted.